 - CoreStation has a internal termination resistor so turn the DIP switches on

-A common misunderstanding in RS-485 network that it only requires two wire cables is wrong, and it requires ground wire to equalize node voltage differences.
+A common misunderstanding in RS-485 network that it only requires two-wire cables is wrong, and it requires a ground wire to equalize node voltage differences.
 Ground potential differences are harmful in signal quality and signal transceiver’s reliability, so it should be kept as low as possible within a network.
 A simple approach is to use ground wire at the cost of ground loop current.
 If using a CAT5 cable, you may use a signal pair for RS-485 signals and another pair for ground wiring.